Center for Advanced Computation and Telecommunications

 References, Publications and Resources

-1. S. Tripathy, T.Kershaw, C. Thompson, H. Liu, T. Yu, J. Allen, M. Denis and K. Chandra, ‘Engaging Graduate Students as Co-Creators of Educational Modules on an Educational Topic’, Proc.
+6. S. Tripathy, T.Kershaw, C. Thompson, H. Liu, T. Yu, J. Allen, M. Denis and K. Chandra, ‘Engaging Graduate Students as Co-Creators of Educational Modules on an Educational Topic’, Proc.
 2022 ASEE Conference, Minneapolis, June 2022. asee2022_EnagingGradStudents

 Spring and Summer 2022

-The first group of seven student participants who engaged in the co-creation project on CPS and PLM presented two papers at the ASEE Northeast regional conference in Boston, MA., The CPS paper addressed ‘ Co-creating a Cyber-Physical Systems Educational Module: A Project-Based Learning Approach’ and was co-authored by students Grace Remillard (UML), Sarah Kamal (UML) and Justin An (UDC).
+The seven IGE student participants who engaged in the co-creation project on CPS and PLM presented two papers at the ASEE Northeast regional conference in Boston, MA., The CPS paper addressed ‘ Co-creating a Cyber-Physical Systems Educational Module: A Project-Based Learning Approach’ and was co-authored by students Grace Remillard (UML), Sarah Kamal (UML) and Justin An (UDC).
 The paper on PLM looked at ‘An Application Driven Framework for Delivering System and Product Lifecycle Management Concepts in Engineering Education’ and was co-authored by students Vacharaporn Paradorn, Sunita Singh Poma, Nathan Agyeman and Tiana Robinson, all students at UML.

 Research team (Chandra, Kershaw and Tripathy) attended the ASEE 2022 National Conference at Minneapolis in June 2022 and presented a paper entitled ‘Engaging Graduate Students as Co-Creators of Educational Modules on an Interdisciplinary Topic’.